 2. Create Effective Content

-If you run an e-commerce site, it’s important to include photos and videos of your products for your prospects to see.
+If you run an e-commerce site, you must include photos and videos of your products for your prospects.
 Luckily, photos and videos also get detected by search engines and help you move up in page rank.

 3. Encourage Visitors to Convert